musflood/seattle-python-401d8/10-stacks-queues/README.md

 ## Learning Objectives

 - Students will whiteboard each other to understand both sides of the "coding interview" process
+- Students will understand the basic use case and implementation of a stack data structure
+- Students will understand the basic use case and implementation of a queue data structure

 ## Outline
 - Code Review